tbowmo/chrome2mqtt/README.md

 An extra listening endpoint is created on `<MQTT_ROOT>/control/<action>`, which will send the command (from table above) to all registered chromecast devices.

 *Please note The above command layout breaks compability with earlier incarnations, where some commands where sent as payload to `<MQTT_ROOT>/friendly_name/control`, the old method is enabled as a fallback solution, to keep existing mqtt implementations working.
 The script will log a warning though, to let you know that you are using a deprecated method.
 It is strongly advicable to upgrade your mqtt setup to use the new endpoints*

+# Thanks to

+I would like to thank [Paulus Schoutsen](https://github.com/balloob) for his excelent work on [pychromecast](https://github.com/balloob/pychromecast), without his library this project couldn't have been made.